Ole Sigmund's KEYNOTE seminar “Multi-scale Topology Optimization”

 Time: Thu 2020-11-12 16.15 - 17.30

-Lecturer: Prof. Ole Sigmund, Dept. of Mechanical Engineering, Technical University of Denmark
+Participating: Prof. Ole Sigmund, Dept. of Mechanical Engineering, Technical University of Denmark

 Abstract.
 Topology optimization was introduced as a multi-scale approach in the seminal paper by Bendsøe and Kikuchi from 1988.
 However, simpler isotropic density interpolation schemes soon substituted the original homogenization-based approach and have contributed to the breathtaking development of topology optimization methods – lately further spurred by the popularization and availability of advanced 3d printing techniques making it possible to realize complex, highly optimized topology optimized structures.